User roles determine the access level or permissions of a person authorized (invited by an Administrator) to use a

 Each user role is capable of everything that a less powerful role is capable of.
 (In others words, Editors can do everything Authors can do, Authors can do everything Contributors can do, and so on.)

 An Administrator has full power over the site and can do absolutely everything.
 Administrators can create more Administrators, invite new users, remove users, and change user roles.
-They have complete control over posts, pages, uploaded files, comments, settings, themes, imports, other users – the whole shebang.
+They have complete control over posts, pages, uploaded files, comments, settings, themes, imports, exports, other users – the whole shebang.